KennyThomas/SoftwareTestingProject/ProjectTestPlan.md

 #  6.0 CONTROL PROCEDURES

 ## Problem Reporting
 If a problem occurs in the testing phase of the game we can log these incidents.
 This is done so we can keep a record of what the incident was, what the problem caused and what was done to fix it.
-This is helpful to keep logs of these problems in case the same problem has occurs it will be easy to fix as we have a log of the previous incident.
+This is helpful to keep logs of these problems in case the same problem has occured.
+It will be easy to fix the problem as we have a log of the previous incident.

 ## Change Requests
 If a change needs to happen it first has to be signed off by the Test Leader.
 The modification must pass certain criteria to be added to the game.
 For example, what the change is, how big is the change, will it affect another feature and is it a required change.